top of page

 For fiber artists ready to explore their own voice through color, texture, and playful risk-taking.

-Indigo Hookery is a creative space for design-focused rug hooking and expressive textile art.
-Founded by author and fiber artist Tamara Pavich, it offers workshops, books, and custom pattern design for rug hookers who want to create meaningful, original work rooted in personal vision.
+Indigo Hookery is a passion project, a creative space for design-focused rug hooking and expressive textile art.
+Founded by author and fiber artist Tamara Pavich, Indigo Hookery offers collaboration, workshops, and custom pattern design for rug hookers who want to create meaningful, original work rooted in authenticity.

 Whether you're just starting out or looking to deepen your artistic practice, Tamara helps you explore color, storytelling, and self-expression through wool and hook.